probao/README/README.md

 Email: ecustwwh@163.com <br>
 -------

 Hello everyone!
 My name is Ben Wu, a ECUST-UCR joint PhD in computational chemistry.
 I have indulged in math, physics and chemistry since I was a child.
-My dream was to become a scientist .
+My dream was to become a scientist at that time.
 However after my 5-year PhD experience, I realize that `leaving chinese academia is my biggest contribution to the future of chinese academia.` It's just a joke.

 Skills
 ------